openmessaging/specification/specification-schema.md

    **NON_PERSISTENT**: when this field value is set with 1, this mode does not require the message be logged to stable storage, in most cases, the memory storage is enough for better performance and lower cost.
    - Constraints: OPTIONAL

-#### 2.3.8 searchKey
+#### 2.3.8 messageKey
    - Type: `String`
-   - Description: The keyword indexes will be built by the search keys, users can query similar messages through these indexes and have a quick response.
+   - Description: This key that specifies that a message belongs to a specific message group, and this key can be used for the server to shard or dispatch messages.
    - Constraints: OPTIONAL

 #### 2.3.9 delayTime